nicholaszollinger/nicholaszollinger.github.io/_pages/about.md

 image: '/images/01-1.jpg'
 ---

 Hello!
-I'm Nick,
+I'm Nick and I'm a software engineer in the gaming industry who enjoys making art when I can!

+### Pursuing my Passion
+Now I am currently working to earn my Bachelor's degree in Game Programming at the Academy of Art University.
+Through hard work and mentorship from the industry professionals that teach there, I was given the opportunity to attend GDC 2023 in person!

+***

+# 👾GAMES!👾
+Gaming holds immense importance to me due to its capacity to allow us to experience and explore worlds and perspectives beyond our own.
+I find myself deeply engrossed in the puzzles they present, whether it's crafting the perfect character build, finding all the juicy secrets and collectibles, spotting the patterns in a boss to defeat them, or just figuring out “how the heck do I get over there???”.
+Each game is a new adventure, a new problem to solve, and a new experience to immerse myself in.

+I play a variety of games, depending on the headspace that I am in.
+Some days, I want delve into the challenging and remarkable worlds of titles such as FromSoftware's **Elden Ring**, where my concentration, tact and reflexes are challenged to their fullest.
+Some days I just want to be taken along for an adventure in more cinematic titles like Santa Monica's **God of War Ragnorok** or Sucker Punch's **Ghost of Tsushima**.
+Other times, I want just want some good ol' platforming in titles like **Spyro** or **Donkey Kong 64** where I can scoop up collectibles and chip my way at getting 100% completion.
+And even though it sounds silly, when I need to turn my brain off and chill, a bit of **Powerwash Simulator** with a podcast in the background is a great time.

+***

-# My Journey
+# 🎨ART!🎨
-From self taught artist to aspiring software engineer.

-### A Creative Pursuit
-##### 2012-2017

 Before programming, I had art.
 I was always drawing as a kid, and eventually I gained a nack for it.
 I applied and got accepted to the School of the Art Institute of Chicago (SAIC) with a scholarship.
+I still try to draw make art when I can as a hobby, but I found new passion in programming!

 <div class="gallery-box">
   <div class="gallery">